dmlb2000/pacifica-drupal-module-downloader/README.md

-# pacifica-drupal-module-consumer
+# Pacifica Drupal Module for Downloading

-Drupal module for consuming cloudevents from Pacifica services.
+Drupal module for downloading and staging data from Pacifica.